Nesvilab/FragPipe/docs/tutorial_fpop.md

 ### Fast photochemical oxidation of proteins (FPOP) Data Analysis with FragPipe
+###### Update: Oct 16th, 2023

 ### FPOP Overview
 Structural information of proteins can be obtained by labelling solvent accessible regions under different environmental states.
-In FPOP, OH radicals are used to irreversibly oxidized solvent exposed residues of proteins undergoing structural changes due to perturbations such as ligand-binding or mutations.
+In FPOP, OH radicals are used to irreversibly oxidize solvent exposed residues of proteins undergoing structural changes due to perturbations such as ligand-binding or mutations.
-Some benefits of this information-rich technique include single-protein to proteome wide mode, irreversible labelling, and 19 of the 20 residues can be oxidized.
-However, data analysis challenges (including the fast search space expansion due to the large combinations of oxidation modifications possible) have precluded an easier adaption of FPOP.
 We have implemented an hybrid workflow in FragPipe to search the most common FPOP modifications as variable modifications, and the rest as [mass offsets](https://fragpipe.nesvilab.org/docs/tutorial_convert.html).
-This hybrid approach increased amount of FPOP PSMs found as well, as decreasing search space and analysis time.
 See **[publication](https://doi.org/10.1021/acs.analchem.3c02388)** for more details.

+This tutorial will cover running an example FPOP analysis on a small dataset and explain the key search parameters and how to interpret the outputs.

 ### Tutorial Contents:
-1. FPOP Dataset
+1. Example FPOP Dataset
 2. Input data conversion
 3. Setting up FragPipe
 4. Running Worklfow
-5. Understanding Results
+5. Understanding the Results
 6. Downstream Analysis
+7. Expected Results

 #### 1. FPOP Dataset